 For 28 years we have supported, face-to-face, males and females who have exhibited abusive behaviours and their female or male partners.
 Our headline work is with the abusive person.
 We have completed 36 hours of therapeutically informed work with more than 1250 men and more than 120 women.
 We have extensively supported about 200 partners, about 120 females and 80 males for very varied periods of time.

 An outcome from a DAPP.
 The West Midlands police commissioner funded MyTime, which, along with the DVIP in London is a division of the bigger charity The Richmond Fellowship.
-Research showed 1,074 men were referred, 256 were considered suitable, 196 started the programme and just 24 men completed it . £350 k per year for each of 3 years!
+Cordis Bright Research showed 1,074 men were referred to MyTime.
+MyTime found 256 were considered suitable, 196 started the programme and just 24 men completed it .
+Cost to the Police Commissioner’s budget? £350 k per year for each of 3 years plus £300k to female victim supporting organisations and an undisclosed amount to Cordis Bright for the research.

 IDAP and BBR, Probation service examples, have had very similar difficulties.
 The inspectorate’s report is here.
 The DRIVE project, was / is associated with the MARAC process.
 (My video clip on the subject is linked here.)
 A detailed breakdown of the outcomes is here.